Waterfalls, Harare

 Waterfalls is a residential suburb in the southern region of Harare, Zimbabwe and falls under Harare Ward 23 District.
-Waterfalls neighbourhoods include Ardbennie, Derbyshire, Cheviot, Houghton Park, Grobbie Park, Induna Park, Mainway Meadows, Malvern, Midlands, Prospect, Parktown, Shortstone and Uplands.
+Waterfalls neighbourhoods include Ardbennie, Cheviot, Derbyshire, Grobbie Park, Houghton Park, Induna Park, Mainway Meadows, Malvern, Midlands, Parktown, Prospect, Shortstone and Uplands.
 The name Waterfalls is a reference to the falls that lead into Mukuvisi River.
 There are squatted informal settlements around Waterfalls.
 As of 2013, the biggest squatter zone in Harare was Hopley, next to Waterfalls.